tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 ### VI-A. Set up the server

-- in your `onRequest` handler, write code that looks for the `method` property of the `request` parameter that would be `request.method`
+- In your `onRequest` handler, write code that looks for the `method` property of the `request` parameter - that would be `request.method`
-- if the method is `HEAD`, then you will send back only the *headers*, NOT the actual content
+- If the method is `HEAD`, then you will send back only the *headers*, NOT the actual content

+### VI-B. Re-factor the HTML code

+- sick